Cultivating Sustainable Businesses in Latin America and the Caribbean

 Facts & Figures

-All figures as of Mar 2021 based on eco.business Fund activities in Latin America
+All other figures as of June 2021, based on eco.business Fund activities in Latin America

 Development Facilities' Projects